mrichar1/clipster/README.md

 # Comma-separated list of selections to be watched and written to history
 active_selections = PRIMARY,CLIPBOARD

+# Enable synchronising of clipboards
+# Only clipboards listed in 'active selections' will be synchronised
+sync_selections = no

 # full path to the clipster history file (JSON)
 # Maximum file size is: 'history_size * max_input * 2' (defaults: 10MB)